dinasv/CSBFinder/README.md

 - Click on the "Run" button, and a window will open.

 - Set the parameters (e.g. Quorum 10, Insertions Allowed 1).
+If you are interested in cross-strand CSBs, check the corresponding check-box.
+The algorithm for CSB extraction can also be selected.

 - Clicking on the "Run" button will start the computation of CSBs, this may take a few minutes.
  When the process is done, the results will be shown.